 |adb help||Display the complete list of ADB commands available for use.||N/A|

-So, this was our tutorial on how to enable USB Debugging on any Android device.
+So, this was our tutorial on how to enable USB Debugging on Android.
 If you have questions, you can simply leave a comment below.